erykklossowski/resslv/README.md

 # resslv
 # Rich app

+In memoriam Marc Rich, the king of the commodities arbitrage

 This project models and optimizes a single battery's and/or aggregated batterries operation using:
 - Hidden Markov Models (HMM) for price categorization and forecasting.
 - Reinforcement Learning (RL) for schedule optimization.